-The subject of face coverings has been spoken about since the start of lockdown – and today (Jul 24) they became mandatory in retail spaces in England.
+The subject of face coverings has been spoken about since the start of lockdown – and the prime minister has announced today (September 22) that they will become compulsory in retail spaces from Thursday.

 It followed on from Scotland where it’s been the law since July 10, but there have been conflicting messages from the government relating to the measures for England, with the full guidance only being published less than 12 hours before they came into force today.